Yerofeev/zyfra/README.md

 1. The swagger documentation will be available on: http://localhost:8082/swagger-ui.html#
 List of APIs:
-*GET
+1. GET
-/entities  - returns all entities with sub-entities /entity/{id} -returns only one specified entity /entity/full/{id} - return specified entity with sub-entities *POST
+* /entities  - returns all entities with sub-entities
+* /entity/{id} -returns only one specified entity
+* /entity/full/{id} - return specified entity with sub-entities
+2. POST
-/entity  - create entity according to model (see Swagger/Postman for complete documentation) */PUT
+* /entity  - create entity according to model (see Swagger/Postman for complete documentation)
+3. PUT
-/entity/{id} - change specified entity according to model */DELETE
+* /entity/{id} - change specified entity according to model
+4. DELETE
-/entity/{id} - delete specified entity with all sub-entities
+* /entity/{id} - delete specified entity with all sub-entities